odinuv/web/en/apv/articles/html/css.md

 - An old version of Firefox that does not understand the `box-shadow` property will read the `-mox-box-shadow` and ignore the `box-shadow` and `-webkit-box-shadow`.
 The result it not guaranteed to be the same.

 Using vendor prefixed properties is generally discouraged.
-The should be used if you want to be an early adopter of that particular feature or if you need to support older versions of some browsers.
+They should be used if you want to be an early adopter of that particular feature or if you need to support older versions of some browsers.
 Thought it is better to use a [polyfill](https://en.wikipedia.org/wiki/Polyfill).